 Jan has served on various nonprofit boards throughout the Dallas area and chaired fundraising events for Preston Hollow Elementary, Dallas Christian School, CARE Dallas, The Elisa Project, Connecting Point of Park Cities, Pink Day, Dallas Women’s Foundation, and Nexus.

-Internationally, Jan is the Executive Director of Touch A Life and their work with survivors of human trafficking in Ghana.
+Internationally, Jan serves the team at Touch A Life and their supports their work with survivors of human trafficking in Ghana.
 Their newest program, Life Academy, is helping create a path toward independence for young adult survivors of human trafficking and forced labor.

 A native of Bentonville, Arkansas, Jan has called Dallas home for over 30 years.
 She loves power tools, tennis, and spending time with her husband, Scott, and two adult sons.

 Mary loves reading, listening to podcasts, and baking bread.
 She graduated from Southeastern University with a degree in Journalism & Public Relations, giving her a permanent excuse to ask people to share their life stories.
 Originally from Orlando, Florida, Mary lives in North Dallas with her husband, Damien, and their two young boys, Lucas and Elijah.